 An SOP is a set of step-by-step instructions that help employees carry out routine laboratory operations, improve efficiency, and reduce miscommunication.
 PI's or Department Head's develops the SOP, ensures control measures are in place, and there is adequate protective equipment.
-OH&S reviews these SOPs during the annual laboratory audits and make recommendations.
+EHS reviews these SOPs during the annual laboratory safety reviews and makes recommendations.